jackyzha0/jackyzha0.github.io/content/thoughts/dao.md

 DAOs give us structured ways to [collect](https://foundation.app/blog/pleasrdao), [invest](https://metacartel.xyz/), and [build](https://raidguild.org/) together.

 Inherently transparent, every aspect of the org is public.
 The most infamous DAO, [The DAO](https://en.wikipedia.org/wiki/The_DAO_(organization)), was a decentralized VC fund.
 Eventually raised $150M but had $60M hacked, leaving a negative impression/skepticism around DAOs for a while.

-Stable employment is possible through DAOs, Empty Set Dollar DAO is paying a $180k salary to their community manager

 All members can still be anonymous and built reputations attached to their [pseudonym](thoughts/pseudonymity.md) rather than real [[thoughts/identity|identity]], hopefully helps to create a more even playing field